 Cooling & Demolding

-The cycle time of this process is only about 20 minutes, which is suitable for high-volume production.
+Moreover, with a cycle time of only about 20 minutes, this process is highly efficient for high-volume production.”

 Applicable material type